Contact Us

 The Spirituality of Fundraising by Henri Nouwen

-Jamie Cappetta wrote a great article recently on the 5 Reasons to read “A Spirituality of Fundraising” by Henri Nouwen so I won’t say much about this, except that nobody explains it better than Henri Nouwen why development is important as a ministry.
+Jamie Cappetta wrote a great article recently on the 5 Reasons to read “A Spirituality of Fundraising” by Henri Nouwen so I won’t say much about this, except that nobody explains why development is important as a ministry better than Henri Nouwen.
 Definitely an excellent book for your collection to read and then re-read many times again.

 Good to Great by Jim Collins

-So this book is a little outside the norm and not even really about fundraising, but I have read Good to Great at least four times over the last 8-9 years and it never fails that I learn a new lesson each time that helps me be a better development officer and a better leader.
+This book is a little outside the norm, and not even really about fundraising.
+I have read Good to Great at least four times over the last 8-9 years and I learn a new lesson each time that helps me be a better development officer and a better leader.
 Collins’ key lessons of getting the right people on the bus, Level 5 Leadership, the “flywheel” and the “doom loop,” confronting the brutal facts, and how to make proper use of technology accelerators are critical pieces in any organization’s drive to become great.
 I highly recommend reading this book with an open mind for how you can be the catalyst for taking your work and your ministry from good to great.

 This list is certainly not comprehensive of all the great books out there for Catholic development officers.
 What additional books would you include on your Christmas List?
 Leave a comment or email me at andrew@petrusdevelopment.
 I would love to hear your thoughts!

-Andrew N. Robison is President of Petrus Development.
-He has worked for over 12 years in development roles in Catholic campus ministry, higher education and academic medicine.
+Andrew N. Robison is President and owner of Petrus Development.
+He has worked in development roles in Catholic campus ministry, higher education and academic medicine.
 Andrew works with organizations of all sizes to build sustainable development programs that allow them to better serve their constituencies.

 READY TO BECOME A BETTER FUNDRAISER?